Deltares-research/LOCKGATE5/docs/source/tutorial.rst

     **Wave height array for the wave
     N1 = 0.00, 0.00, -0.37, -0.37, -0.37, -0.37

-Additionally, KASGOLF allows the user to choose between two options that determine the propagation velocity of the wave in the lock chamber.
-The first option sets the propagation velocity of the wave equal to that of the translatory wave (M0=0), which depends on the water depth.
-The second option that the user can choose is to set the velocity equal to sailing velocity of a ship in the lock (M0=1).
+Additionally, KASGOLF allows the user to choose between two options for the delay in the arrival of the wave in the lock chamber between location V and W. The first option calculates this delay based on the propagation velocity from shallow wave theory (M0=0), which depends on the water depth.
+The second option is to calculate this delay based on the sailing velocity of a ship in the lock (M0=1).
 In the latter case, a value needs to provided to the parameter for ship sailing velocity (VS).

 .. code-block:: none

-    **Choice for propagation velocity wave (translatory wave (0) or sailing velocity ship (1)) M0 = 0
+    **Choice for delay wave arrival between location V and W (translatory wave (0) or sailing velocity ship (1)) M0 = 0

     **Sailing velocity of a ship when M0=1